Activity 1 - Food is processed to make it edible and safe.

 To demonstrate how we process food at home to make it edible and safe, show children a range of food and ask them to discuss what needs to be done to each.

-You could use the Edible and safe presentation or place the following foods in a shopping bag:
+You could use the Processing food to make it edible and safe presentation or place the following foods in a shopping bag:

 - a small bag of flour;